About Robert McCammon

 With plans for a nine-book series following the career of “problem solver” Matthew Corbett, Mister Slaughter was published in January 2010, The Providence Rider was published in May 2012, The River of Souls was published in May 2014, and Freedom of the Mask was published in May 2016.

 In between his historical fiction novels, McCammon has written contemporary novels, the first of which, The Five, was published by Subterranean Press in Spring 2011.
 The Border was published in May 2015.
-His next book, The Listener, is set in the 1930s and will be published in February 2018 by Cemeter Dance Publications.
+The Listener, is set in the 1930s and was published in February 2018 by Cemetery Dance Publications.

 Robert McCammon is a lifelong resident of Birmingham, Alabama.